 Hard Drive – Replacing Parts

-Although opening a hard drive should be avoided if at all possible sometimes there is no alternative.
-The chance of causing further damage is always a risk.
+Opening a hard drive should be avoided if at all possible as the chance of causing further damage is greatly increased.
 Probably the most common reason for physically opening the drive will be because the read/write head assembly is damaged.
-Replacing internals is a delicate procedure and involves sourcing a near identical “donor” hard drive for the necessary parts.
-If the repair is successful the drive can then be imaged and copied to other storage media.
+Replacing any drive internals is a delicate procedure and involves sourcing a near identical “donor” hard drive for the necessary parts.
+If the repair is successful the drive can then be imaged and the valuable user data copied to other storage media.
 This is where professional tools like the MRT Ultra and Deepspar Imager are used.
 The old hard drive should never be used again as the chances of further failure is high.

 Prices for this sort of recovery are in the £400 – £500 range.
 Obviously, only you can decide if your data is worth spending this type of money.